From application to study start for EU, EEA and Swiss citizens

 Deadline for handing in proof of your degree

-By this date at the latest you must hand in documentation that you have completed your bachelor's degree.
+You must hand in documentation that you have completed your Bachelor's degree, no later than 20 September.
 If you fail to hand in your documentation by this date, you will lose your place in the programme.